sjagata/knowledgeCorner/AngularJS/angular8.md

 ### 15. JWT tokens

+The general idea standing behind JWT is to securely transmit information between parties.
+In our case, it is the user’s identity along with his rights, transmitted between the client (browser) and the server.
+When the user logs in, sending login query to the server, he receives back a JWT (aka access token) signed by the server with a `private key`.
+This private key should be known only to the server as it allows the server later to verify that the token is legitimate.
+When JWT is transmitted between the browser and the server, it is encoded with Base64 algorithm, that makes it look like a string of random characters (nothing could be further from the truth!).
+If you take a JWT and decode it with Base64 you will find a JSON object.
+Below you can find a decoded content of a JWT from our example application.
+On jwt.io you can play with JWT online.

 All Auth0-issued JWTs have JSON Web Signatures (JWSs), meaning they are signed rather than encrypted.
 A JWS represents content secured with digital signatures or Message Authentication Codes (MACs) using JSON-based data structures.

 A well-formed JWT consists of three concatenated Base64url-encoded strings, separated by dots (.):